-What makes tracking effective in pushing through limits and
+What makes tracking effective in pushing through limits and resistance points?

 At SimpleCrew, we hear (and see first hand) how tracking can change the trajectory of a business.
 But what does that really mean?
 In reality, tracking is simply data.
 And much like any set of data, how you use it and what you use it to measure is more important than anything else.
 Afterall, too much data can be equally ineffective as no data.